 These criminals are devious and clever, and victims cannot simply be written off as gullible fools.
 As real-time payment schemes can be used to transfer large sums of money, there is a need to employ layered fraud protection across all products and channels used to manage real-time payments.

-Authorised push payment fraud schemes include:
+Authorised push payment fraud schemes are many and varied, some common attack types include:

 Attacks on Individuals

 - Paying an invoice that looks exactly like one from their child’s school – but turns out to be from a fraudster and sends the money to the fraudster’s bank account.

 - Sending payment for work done by a tradesperson such as a carpenter or a builder who’s been working on your house, only to find that you have acted based on an email that came from a fraudster pretending to be your legitimate contractor.

 - Confidence tricks such as romance scams, or the infamous ‘Hey Mum’ scam, where people are tricked into sending money to criminals they believe they have a personal relationship with.